luis198327/olympics-quiz-game/README.md

 ### Code
 + [stack overflow](https://stackoverflow.com/questions/17212094/fill-background-color-left-to-right-css) - used to obtain initial code which i then tweaked to provide a hover effect when selecting an answer.
++ I used code from W3Schools to create the hover over menu/nav and adapted this to the styling, positioning, wording for my quiz game.
+The menu is situated in the top left of each of the 3 main HTML pages.

 ### Media
 + [rawpixel](https://www.rawpixel.com/) - used to obtain welcome image of tokyo background.